 Growing up in a small town in western Massachusetts, Carla developed an eye for detail and a love of a good story.
 Her father, a former Dutch merchant marine, and her mother, raised in the Florida Panhandle, arrived in New England just before Carla was born.
 Her parents’ stories and the many adventures Carla had with her six siblings honed her imagination and curiosity, key to the complex relationships, fast-paced plots and deep sense of place in her books.

 Carla landed her first book sale not long after graduating magna cum laude from Boston University with a degree in journalism.
 An accomplished musician, she studied with members of the Boston Symphony Orchestra and freelanced as an arts-and-entertainment reporter—always with a novel in the works.

 Active in the writing community, Carla is a founding member of the New England Chapter of Romance Writers of America and has served as vice president of International Thriller Writers and president of Novelists, Inc. She has received multiple awards for her writing and is a recipient of the RT Book Reviews Career Achievement Award for romantic suspense.

-In addition to writing, Carla is a dedicated runner, recently completing the Covered Bridges Half-Marathon in Vermont, a whiskey enthusiast and avid traveler.
-She and her husband are frequent visitors to Ireland and divide their time between Boston, home to their two grown children and three young grandchildren, and their hilltop home in Vermont.
+In addition to writing, Carla is a dedicated runner, recently completing the Dingle Half-Marathon in Ireland and the Covered Bridges Half-Marathon in Vermont, a whiskey enthusiast and avid traveler, especially to Ireland.
+She and her husband divide their time between Boston, home to their two grown children and three young grandchildren, and their hilltop home in Vermont.